donejs/donejs/docs/guides/place-my-order.md

 Let's have a quick look at the purpose of each:

-- `.yo-rc.json` contains information for running the generators.
 - `development.html`, `production.html` those pages can run the DoneJS application in development or production mode without a server
 - `package.json` is the main configuration file that defines all our application dependencies and other settings.
 - `test.html` is used to run all our tests.